Branksome Hall Asia

-Branksome Hall Asia is an independent educational institution in Seogwipo, Jeju Province, South Korea.
+Branksome Hall Asia (BHA) is an independent educational institution in Seogwipo, Jeju Province, South Korea.
 The institution opened in October 2012 and is the city campus of the Canadian school Branksome Hall.

 Overview

-Branksome Hall Asia is an co-educational international school starting from Junior Kindergarten Prep to Grade 5, and girls-only from Grade 6 to 12.
+Branksome Hall Asia is an co-educational international school starting from Junior Kindergarten Prep to Grade 12.
 In 2023, Branksome Hall Asia welcomed boys into its student body.
 The school employs a diamond model of education: students are integrated in the Junior School, separated during Middle School, and then come together again in High School.
-The school claims to offers the same curriculum as Branksome Hall of Toronto.
+The school is a sister school of Branksome Hall of Toronto.
 Branksome Hall of Toronto has an exchange program open to Grade 9 students to study and learn in South Korea.
 Branksome Hall Asia graduates can apply to universities in Korea as well as international post-secondary institutions.

 History

 In 1903, Branksome Hall was started in Toronto, Canada.
 In March 2009, Branksome Hall Toronto and the Korean government held a meeting regarding the establishment of a sister school (Branksome Hall Asia), in Jeju Global Education City.
 Jeju Global Education City is a project run by the South Korean government to create an area of mainly international private schools.
 During a ceremony held at the Branksome Hall Toronto campus, Branksome Hall signed a Cooperative Venture Agreement.
 Following this, Branksome Hall Toronto started to make preparations for the establishment of Branksome Hall Asia.
 By 2012, Branksome Hall Asia started its first year in Jeju-do, South Korea.